 Ah yes, the 7Artisans 28mm f/1.4 M Mount.
 Because if you’re going to spend several thousand dollars on a Leica M, then it’s natural that you only have enough money leftover for a $450 lens from China.
-Luckily, 7Artisans knocked it out of the park with this lens.
+Luckily, 7Artisans did a fairly decent job with this lens.

 I honestly wasn’t expecting much.
 I mean, this is a “cheap” M-mount lens.
 There is no way it could perform as well as a Leica, right?
 What about a Voigtlander or Zeiss lens?
 Well, I don’t have a 28mm Summilux on hand to answer that first question.
 And neither Voigtlander nor Zeiss makes a 28mm f/1.4, so I can’t answer that second one.
 However, the Voigtlander 28mm f/2 Ultron is close in price, and the Leica Q is a more “affordable” 28mm Summilux.
 With that in mind, I’ve included both lenses as a general comparison against the 7Artisans.